excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

 ## Getting Assets
     * There are a lot of assets on the Unreal Marketplace, some of which are permanently Free, some of which are temporarily free, some of which are paid.
 There is a storefront system to check out assets from the epic games launcher marketplace like you were buying them and they kind of slowly sync into the 'vault' section of your library.
 It is pretty good, but it is sometimes slow so you have to wait even tghough you have clicked through and it shows you as 'owning' the free assets.
 Once they are in your Library > Vault page, you can easily add them as an asset to the project you are working on.
     * you can also add assets from one project to another with a simple migrate command.  * convention folder structure for asset packs is to have a folder called 'meshes' for potential objects and actors to bring in, you have 'maps' for level maps,

+## Working With Levels and BSP geometry brushes
+    * you can make a new level from the file menu or with CTRL + N. basic template is often a good way to go.
+    * you can set which level your game starts in as the default  level for the editor or the game view in the project settings (gear on the t op right of the editor).
+    * using the quick add menu within your level, you can open up a portion of the editor called 'Place Actors Panel'.
+This has all sorts of additional menu options so instead of adding one off actors to your scene you can add geometry, lights, shapes, visual effects, cinematics andmore.
+    * geometry brushes can build up or carve out geometry
+    * easy recipe for a room. use the box brush to create a new brush. set the x, y and z dimensions to 2 meters less than what you want your room to be. then, create another brush as a copy.
+Then, go back to your original brush and make it 2 meters larger, this will be your wall thickness. then, go back to your subtractive brush and set the brush type to subtractive.
+That will create a room with the appropriate wall thickness.
+    * don't forget you can organize geometry in your level using the outliner with folders.

+## Lighting
+    * the starter scene comes with one omnidirectional and one directional light.
+    * if you have the directional light selected, you can use the rotate transform tool to control the angle of the light source.

+## Compound Actors and Physics
+    * if you want a set of actors to act as a single, attached entity during physics simulation (imagine things that are supposed to be fastened together by something like a structure), you should nest child actors under the root static mesh component by dragging them in from the meshes in your content drawer to being underneath the mesh component of their parent in the details view of the outliner.

+## Collision Meshes
+    * you can get a view of what collision meshes (different than the geometry meshes from your CAD program) look like in the unreal editor with the dropdown that defaults to 'lit' just to the right of the toggle we have between parspective and orthographic views. some of the ones that come with assets by default may be too complicated of a mesh for clean physics collisions. you can actually double click and assset from within the content drawer to bring up an editor just for that asset and its materials. in this there is a drop down for collisions, where you can remove the collider completely (if you are simulating physics they will then fall through the floor) and then you can add back in a simpler collider mesh.